azagniotov/stubby4j/README.md

 ### Docker Compose

-stubby4j Docker images are hosted on https://hub.docker.com/r/azagniotov/stubby4j.
+stubby4j Docker images hosted on https://hub.docker.com/r/azagniotov/stubby4j.

 Alternatively you can add stubby4j image to your stack using Docker Compose: